Call us: 651-291-7263

 The commercial trucking industry is responsible for delivering 71% of all freight in the United States annually.
 On top of that, this $700 billion industry is also responsible for employing 5% of all full-time employees.

-While the trucking industry is the backbone of delivery systems, commercial trucks also pose a variety of dangers to other people on the roads, including passenger vehicle occupants, pedestrians, motorcyclists, and cyclists.
+While the trucking industry is the backbone of delivery systems, statistics show commercial trucks also pose a variety of dangers to other road users when an accident occurs, including passenger vehicle occupants, pedestrians, motorcyclists, and cyclists.

-Because large trucks have a higher gross vehicle weight when compared to passenger vehicles, crashes involving large trucks are often devastating or fatal.
+Because large trucks have a higher gross vehicle weight when compared to passenger vehicles, large truck crashes are often devastating or fatal.
 Passenger vehicles simply cannot withstand the intense impact of a commercial truck, leaving those involve seriously wounded or dead.

 Statistics on Accidents Involving Commercial Trucks